Founded in 1732, Liverpool's first parish workhouse was erected at the corner of College Lane and Hanover Street.

 On 6th November, 1901, it was reported that the famous Nottinghamshire and England fast bowler John Jackson had died in the Liverpool workhouse infirmary his sixty-ninth year.
 Known as the 'demon bowler', Jackson's first-class career, which had extended from 1855 to 1866, had come to an end after he sustained a serious injury whilst playing against Yorkshire.
 He visited Australia in 1863-4, at which time he was regarded as one of the best fast bowlers in the kingdom.
 Despite a small allowance from the Cricketers' Friendly Society, and the help of friends, Jackson had spent his declining years without a permanent address and on the brink of the workhouse, whose doors he finally entered.

-The workhouse was demolished in 1931 to make way for Sir Edwyn Lutyens' Roman Catholic cathedral.
+The Brownlow Hill workhouse was closed in 1928 and then demolished in 1931 to make way for Sir Edwyn Lutyens' Roman Catholic cathedral.

 Kirkdale Industrial School